BamaInsider.com - Thursday Insider Report on Alabama Crimson Tide football

 Forums: TOC | Recruiting with Andrew Bone | Contact Us

-MIAMI SHORES, Fla. — Alabama held its fourth Orange Bowl practice Thursday as it continued to prepare for Saturday’s game against Oklahoma.
-Players were dressed in shorts and shells and worked under cloudy, 76-degree weather at Barry University.
+TUSCALOOSA, Ala. — Alabama worked indoors for a second straight day Thursday as it held its third practice in preparation for next week’s national championship game against Clemson.
+Players were dressed in full pads for the workout.
 Here are some notes from the media viewing period.

-— Tua Tagovailoa (ankle) continued to move well during drills despite maintaining that he’s at about 80-85 percent after suffering a high-ankle sprain during the SEC Championship Game on Dec.
-1. Earlier in the day, head coach Nick Saban gave an assessment on his starting quarterback.
+— Christian Miller (hamstring) is still limited during drills and continues to wear a support strip on his left leg.
+He worked on his technique when the outside linebackers practiced out of the “dime rabbits” package.
+However, he appeared to be just going through the motions.

-“Tua has had a good week this week.
-He's done things in practice that make you feel as though he doesn't have lingering issues,” Saban said.
-“He's been able to move around in the pocket.
-He's been able to throw the ball in the run.
-Last week when we were practicing back in Tuscaloosa, there were signs that maybe he wasn't a hundred percent, but it seems like this week he's getting closer and closer to that.”
+— Alabama shuffled things around as Dylan Moses moved from inside linebacker to outside linebacker for the majority of the viewing period.
+Moses went through drills at outside linebacker in the “dime rabbits” package and also took a few reps at middle linebacker out of the nickel package.